Raffi Lavie

-Raffi Lavie (רפי לביא; 23 February 1937 – 7 May 2007) was an educator and music/art critic.
+Raffi Lavie (רפי לביא; 23 February 1937 – 7 May 2007) was an Israeli educator and music/art critic.
 Lavie's work is a cross between graffiti and abstract expressionism.

 Biography

 Rafael (Raffi) Lavi was born in Tel Aviv, During the British Mandate.
 He began teaching at HaMidrasha – Faculty of the Arts in 1966.
 That same year, he was also a founder of the group Ten Plus.
 Due to severe back problems, Lavie painted in his last years while sitting.
 On May 7, 2007, he died of pancreatic cancer at his home in Tel Aviv, aged 70.
 His body was donated to the University of Tel Aviv for research.